emunyangeyo/prediction-of-alzheimer-s-disease-using-mri/README.md

 Prediction of Alzheimer’s Disease from Structural MRI Scans Using Modified DenseNet CNN

-This repository contains the code and experiments for a university course project on Alzheimer’s disease classification from structural MRI images.

 The project studies how a pretrained convolutional neural network can be applied to a highly imbalanced medical imaging dataset, and how data augmentation and class weighting affect performance.

 Overview